Ngx-Workshop/.github/profile/README.md

 Welcome to Ngx-Workshop.io organization 👋

-This organization is dedicated to building a modular, scalable, and educational platform for full-stack web development.
+This organization is dedicated to building a modular, scalable platform for **full-stack** web development.
 Our goal is to empower developers with a hands-on ecosystem that combines Angular micro-frontends, NestJS microservices, MongoDB, and Nginx into a cohesive architecture.

-Ngx-Workshop is a **modern, modular, and gamified development ecosystem**.
+Ngx-Workshop is a **development ecosystem**.

-It provides developers with a consistent, scalable way to build micro-frontends and microservices while contributing to an ambitious platform for learning web development.
+It provides developers with a consistent, scalable way to ***experiment*** with build micro-frontends and microservices while contributing to an ambitious platform for learning web development.

 Let's create some tech debt together!